 Dental implants have unique benefits that you simply cannot receive with other replacement options.
 The reason why dental implants have many advantages is the process in which they are placed.
 At White Cosmetic & Family Dentistry, we restore dental implants in Goode, providing you with quality, convenient, and consistent care.
-Read on to learn everything that you need to know about the dental implant process.
+Read on to learn everything that you need to know about how dental implants work from your Goode, VA dentists.

 After scheduling a consultation with one of our highly-trained dentists, we will sit down with you to discuss your smile goals.
 Our dentists will examine your teeth, gums, and the rest of your oral health.
 It’s vital to the success of your implants to correct any preexisting oral health issues before placing them.
 We will also check the size and strength of your jaw bone to see if it can accommodate your dental implants.
 We may recommend a bone graft if you have a weaker jawbone—a procedure that builds up and strengthens your jawbone, which allows implants to be placed.
 After any treatments necessary have been conducted, we’ll refer you to a local specialist for surgery.